Hydrology-IFH/roger/examples/plot_scale/boadkh/README.md

 - `merge_output.py`: Merges model output into a single file

 ---
-## Attribute tables
+## Columns of the attribute table
+- fid: Identifier of the polygon
+- SHP_ID: Identifier of the polygon

-Qsur_avg: Averaged annual sums of surface runoff for the period 2013-2022 (in mm/year)
+- Qsur_avg: Averaged annual sums of surface runoff for the period 2013-2022 (in mm/year)
-GC_avg: Averaged annual ground cover for the period 2013-2022 (-)
+- GC_avg: Averaged annual ground cover for the period 2013-2022 (-)
-NO3PERC_avg_low_Nfert: Averaged annual sums of nitrate leaching using low nitrogen fertilization intensity for the period 2013-2022 (in mm/year)
+- NO3PERC_lowNfert_avg: Averaged annual sums of nitrate leaching using low nitrogen fertilization intensity for the period 2013-2022 (in kg N/ha/year)
-NO3PERC_avg_medium_Nfert: Averaged annual sums of nitrate leaching using medium nitrogen fertilization intensity for the period 2013-2022 (in mm/year)
+- NO3PERC_mediumNfert_avg: Averaged annual sums of nitrate leaching using medium nitrogen fertilization intensity for the period 2013-2022 (in kg N/ha/year)
-NO3PERC_avg_high_Nfert: Averaged annual sums of nitrate leaching using high nitrogen fertilization intensity for the period 2013-2022 (in mm/year)
+- NO3PERC_highNfert_avg: Averaged annual sums of nitrate leaching using high nitrogen fertilization intensity for the period 2013-2022 (in kg N/ha/year)